mirageglobe/zenifyvim/README.md

-# Zenifyvim #
+# zenifyvim

-- author/site : Jimmy MG Lim (mirageglobe@gmail.com) / www.mirageglobe.com
+- maintainer : Jimmy MG Lim (mirageglobe@gmail.com) / www.mirageglobe.com
 - source : https://github.com/mirageglobe/zenifyvim

-This project has been shifted to be simply named *zenifyvim*.
-Its a vim theme file of earlier work.
+This project has been shifted to be simply named *zenify.vim*. zenifyvim, it speaks for itself.

-# To use #
+# to use

-to use,
+to use, add the following via Plug
 ```
-  $ source vim.rc
+Plug "mirageglobe/zenifyvim"
 ```

-# Guidelines #
+# guidelines

 a few points to note before submitting PR :

 - ensure this is tested on debian

-# License
+# license

 Copyright 2012 Jimmy MG Lim (mirageglobe@gmail.com)